anishaislam8/Using-PyMITLM-for-next-token-prediction/README.md

+# Next token prediction using N-gram models

 This project contains the code for predicting next tokens for n-gram models.
-We have used PyMITLM, introduced in https://github.com/hazelybell/MIT-Language-Modeling-Toolkit/tree/267325017f60dee86caacd5b207eacdc50a3fc32.
+We have used PyMITLM for this purpose, introduced in https://github.com/hazelybell/MIT-Language-Modeling-Toolkit/tree/267325017f60dee86caacd5b207eacdc50a3fc32.